Skip to Content

 Potential Students - VMCAS Applicants click here

-Massey University is one of only a few vet schools outside North America that have received American Veterinary Medical Association(AVMA) accreditation for their veterinary degree.
-This means that in addition to our graduates being able to work in New Zealand, UK, Australia, South Africa, Singapore and Hong Kong they can also work in Canada and the USA.
+Massey University was the first veterinary programme in the Southern Hemisphere to receive American Veterinary Medical Association(AVMA) accreditation.
+This, along with our other accreditations, means that our graduates are able to work in New Zealand, UK, Australia, South Africa, Singapore, Hong Kong and North America.
 The Massey University veterinary degree is a Bachelor of Veterinary Science degree (BVSc) which is recognised by the AVMA as being equivalent to a DVM from an accredited North American university.

 The major advantage of this to you is that it will allow you to work in the USA/Canada as if you had graduated from one of the North American veterinary schools/colleges and you will not have to complete the US Educational Commission for Foreign Veterinary Graduate (ECFVG) programme requirements (either a 4 day practical or 1 year of supervised training).

 As Massey University is the veterinary school of New Zealand, passing the final year examinations will enable the student to meet the examination requirements of registration to practice with the New Zealand Veterinary Council.
 For details on registration to practice requirements in other countries, please contact those

 The Bachelor of Veterinary Science (BVSc), is a 5 year (or 10 semester) programme.
 The first semester beginning in February of each year, is referred to as the “pre-selection” semester and is a trial semester for domestic and Group 1 international students competing for entry into the professional phase of the program.